redshadowz/GroupFinder/README.md

 # GroupFinder
 Update 4/22/2025: Rofl...
 Alright, I rewrote how the chat is processed.
 Then I worked on the data sharing.
-It's pretty cool now.
+Which is disabled because I realized that "time" is different for every computer.

 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).